younessZMZ/customer-android/README.md

 and write all of the strings defined above and add the translation for that language.

 #### Custom locale
-By default, Kustomer SDK use currently running mobile locale.
-If you want to use a different locale, you can override locale as well. <br>
+By default, SDK use mobile preferred locale.
+If you want to use different locale, you can override locale as well.
 To do that:
 ```java
 // Set Custom Locale